Antonio María Peñaloza: Early life

 Peñaloza was born on 25 December 1916 in Plato, in the Magdalena Department of Colombia.

 His father was a guitarist, and his grandfather was an accordionist.

 Peñaloza grew up with his mother on a hacienda, where he was exposed to the music of the Colombian coast.
 They later moved to Fundación, where his mother bought him a trumpet which he was taught to play by Andrés Ospino.

 After 12 years in Fundación Peñaloza moved to Aracataca, where he was taught by Rafael Acosta, and then to Ciénaga.

 Music career

 In 1935 Peñaloza moved to Barranquilla where he joined Luis Felipe Sosa's band.
 He toured Colombia with the band, and also studied at the Barranquilla music conservatory under Pedro Biava.
 When Sosa died, his trombonist Guido Perla formed the Emisora Atlántico Jazz Band, which Peñaloza joined for a time.

 Peñaloza moved to Bogotá in 1941 to work at the Nueva Granada radio station.

 He studied with Demetrio Haralambis, and in 1942 got a job playing the bugle in the band of the Conservatorio de Bogotá.

-In Bogotá Peñaloza also played with the orchestra of the Emisora Nueva Granada, and famously had an altercation with the director Fransisco Cristancho during his first rehearsal, while playing the bambuco "Chatica Linda" by Jorge Camargo Spolidore.
+In Bogotá Peñaloza also played with the orchestra of the Emisora Nueva Granada, and famously had an altercation with the director Francisco Cristancho Camargo during his first rehearsal, while playing the bambuco "Chatica Linda" by Jorge Camargo Spolidore.